Advice notice on routine access to personal records

 - terms of occupancy of position or terms of the contract

-- anything written or recorded by a staff member or Governing Authority member in the course of performing their functions of office or position.
+- anything written or recorded by a staff member or Governing Authority member in the course of performing their functions of their office or position

 This type of information may be released by the University, subject to the need to protect the public interest and confidentiality.